MurrellGroup/Einops.jl/README.md

 ## Einops vs Base primitives

-Einops patterns can be constructed with the `einops` string macro, e.g. `einops"a b -> (b a)"` expands to the form `(:a, :b) --> ((:b, :a),)`, where `-->` is a custom operator that puts the left and right operands as type parameters of a special pattern type.
+Einops uses patterns with explicitly named dimensions, which can be constructed with the `einops` string macro, e.g. `einops"a b -> (b a)"` expands to the form `(:a, :b) --> ((:b, :a),)`, where `-->` is a custom operator that puts the left and right operands as type parameters of a special pattern type.

 The snippets below show identical transformations expressed first with Einops (one readable line) and then with "hand-rolled" Julia primitives.
-Notice how Einops collapses multiple e.g. `reshape` / `permutedims` / `dropdims` / `repeat` calls into a single, declarative statement.
-Note that Einops simply expands to such primitives under the hood, and avoids no-ops, so there is little to no performance overhead.
+Notice how Einops collapses multiple e.g. `reshape` / `permutedims` / `dropdims` / `repeat` calls into a single, declarative statement, while still expanding to such primitives under the hood and avoiding no-ops.

 ```julia
 rearrange(x, einops"a b c -> (a b) c")